Hailey library to mark Earth Week with digital lecture

 “As electric vehicle charging gets faster, more abundant and even goes wireless, Lee Walker will share with our community how INL is helping see past blind corners on the road to this future,” said Kristin Fletcher, adult programs coordinator at the library.

-To join in the lecture and a question-and-answer session with Walker, RSVP to Fletcher at kristin.fletcher@haileypubliclibrary.org.
+To join in the lecture and a question-and-answer session with Walker, RSVP to Kristin Fletcher at kristin.fletcher@haileypubliclibrary.org.

 Post a comment as